-Which city is cheaper, Wollongong or Adelaide?
+Which place is cheaper, Wollongong or Adelaide?

 These are the overall average travel costs for the two destinations.